 - base The DN of the entry at which to start the search.
 Required. - scope The scope of the search.
 Optional.
-This parameter should be one of the following methods: - ldap scope base Search the object itself. - ldap_scope_onelevel Search the object's immediate children. - ldap_scope_subtree Search the object and all its descendants. - filter The filter to apply to the search.
+This parameter should be one of the following methods: - ldap\scope\base Search the object itself. - ldap\scope\onelevel Search the object's immediate children. - ldap\scope\subtree Search the object and all its descendants. - filter The filter to apply to the search.
 Optional. - attributes An array of strings specifying the attribute types to return in the search results.
-Optional. - (asterisk) may be specified in the array to indicate that all attributes are to be returned. - + (plus sign) may be specified in the array to indicate that all operational attributes should be returned. - 1.1 may be specified in the array to indicate that no attributes should be returned. - attribute-only A boolean indicating that only attributes and no values should be returned.
+Optional. - \ (asterisk) may be specified in the array to indicate that all attributes are to be returned. - + (plus sign) may be specified in the array to indicate that all operational attributes should be returned. - 1.1 may be specified in the array to indicate that no attributes should be returned. - attribute-only A boolean specifying that only attributes and no values should be returned.
 Defaults to "false".
 Optional.